AlonLuboshitz/Exrecise1.2-algos/README.md

 **Code discription**

 **server**
- The server waits infinitly for client to connect with it.
+ The server waits infinitely for client to connect with it.
 Can serve 1 client at a time, with a queue of up to 5 clients.
 Expecting a char array of a vector, distance algo's name and k value, all seperated with spaces.

  KNN (K Nearest Neighbors) -
  this code designed for running on a csv file, searching for the K nearest neighbors according to an input vector, and returning the most common label from the KNN.